-Employees may not use lunchtime as time worked beyond their regular paid work hours or as compensatory time without prior approval from the Administration.
+Employees may not use lunchtime as time worked beyond their regular paid work hours or as compensatory time without prior approval from the administration.

 Teachers must check the lunch schedule for the exact times that their students should arrive at the cafeteria and when they should be picked up.
 Lunchtimes may be adjusted for special events.
 However, on regular days, the scheduled lunchtime must be strictly adhered to.
-For the first month of school, the teacher must wait with the students receiving hot lunches and monitor them while being served.
+For the first month of school, the teacher is required to wait with the students who are receiving hot lunch and monitor them while they are being served.
 The lunch duty calendar will specify when each teacher is expected to be in the cafeteria for his or her turn for lunch duty.

-The cafeteria rules are posted in varying locations in the cafeteria and all students are expected to follow them.
+The cafeteria rules are posted in varying locations in the cafeteria, and all students are expected to follow them.